DylanRobson/spring-boot-example/ReadMe.txt

-A Spring Boot example web application to explore its basic functionalities.
+A Spring Boot example REST server application to explore its basic functionalities.
 Using spring-boot-starter-web, spring-boot-starter-data-jpa, and mysql-connector-java.